Braemar Pension Scheme Chair Statement, Statement of Investment Principles & Implementation Statement

 The Trustee group includes experienced individuals with relevant qualifications and practical working experience of investment matters and governance.
 This method of operation facilitates an excellent understanding at Scheme level of the requirements when exercising ‘good governance’.

-The Trustee Directors undertake Trustee Knowledge and Understanding training including at Trustee meetings.
-In addition, Winterbourne Trustee Services is a specialist professional Independent Trustee, and is the professional trustee appointed to the Scheme.
+The Trustee undertakes Trustee Knowledge and Understanding training including at Trustee meetings.
+The Trustee, Winterbourne Trustee Services, is a specialist professional independent trustee, and is the professional trustee appointed to the Scheme.
 As a firm of professional trustees, Winterbourne brings its long experience and specialist pensions and investment knowledge to what is now a very complex and increasingly legislated area.

-The Scheme is managed by the Trustee and in turn advice is taken where required.
-Those that act as advisers to the Scheme have objectives to deliver service as required and the Trustee group consider the success of this on an ongoing basis.
-The Investment Adviser has objectives in place that were reviewed in 2021.
+The Scheme is managed by the Trustee and in turn, advice is taken where required.
+Those that act as advisers to the Scheme have objectives to deliver service as required, and the Trustee group considers the success of this on an ongoing basis.
+The Investment Adviser has objectives in place that were reviewed in 2023.

-During the 2020-2021 period member presentations and discussions were held.
+During the 2022-2023 period, member presentations and discussions were held.
 This included canvassing member views on retirement provision generally and an explanation of the investment structure of the Scheme.
 Feedback overall on this member interaction was positive.

 The Scheme has managed its assets successfully throughout the period under review.
 This Implementation Statement should be read in conjunction with the SIP and is supported by ESG and voting information as supplied to the Investment Adviser for the Scheme by the managers of the pooled funds that the Scheme participates in.

 Some examples of key investment manager decisions are attached as an appendix to this document.
-If further information is required on any of the matters covered, please contact the Trustee, Braemar Pension Scheme, care of Winterbourne Trustee Services, or the Principal Employer.
+If further information is required on any of the matters covered, please contact the Trustee care of Winterbourne Trustee Services, or the Principal Employer.

 Appendix